Architecture model

 Application

 The middle layer is the Application layer.
 This layer uses the domain model and coordinates domain objects.
 This layer is where your Akka components will live.
-In this sense, an Akka Component acts as the glue between your domain model and the Akka Runtime.
-This package will generally be called application
+In this sense, an Akka Component acts as the glue between your domain model and the Akka runtime.
+This package should be called application

 and only contains Akka components like Entities and Views.